Health in the Americas 2022

 Communicable diseases

-In 2021, there were 26 new cases of tuberculosis per 100 000 population in Argentina.
+In 2022, there were 27 new cases of tuberculosis per 100 000 population in Argentina.
 In 2019, the overall tuberculosis mortality rate (age-adjusted and per 100 000 population) was 1.3 (0.8 in women and 1.8 in men).

-In 2020, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 6.7 per 100 000 population.
+In 2022, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 11.7 per 100 000 population.
 The age-adjusted mortality rate for HIV was 3.3 per 100 000 population in 2019.
-It should be noted that during the 2000-2019 period this indicator decreased by 31.0%.
+It should be noted that during the 2000-2019 period this indicator decreased by 31%.
+In 2022, there was one reported case of human rabies in the country.

 Noncommunicable diseases and risk factors